susu880229/GNW/README.md

 	2. Changing the building use assignments for the PCI Vision is the same as for default.
 Refer to above from the second step.

 ### Edit or add new lots
-1. Locate the Adobe Illustrator file of the map in `Delivery/Assets`**[To do]** and edit it.
+1. Locate the Adobe Illustrator file of the map in in the delivery package under `delivery/design assets/entire-map.ai` and edit it.
 Export the map in .png format with a white background.
 Name it as map.png.

-2. Locate the Adobe Illustrator file of the map paths in `Delivery/Assets` **[To do]**.
-Using the new map as a guide, edit the paths so that there is a path leading into the new/edited lot.
+2. On the same `entire-map.ai` file, unhide the `paths` layer.
+Edit the paths so that there is a path leading into the new/edited lot.
 Give each new path intersection and end point (i.e. the start and end of any new straight lines created) a number.
 Each intersection and end point is a "node", and the number of the node will be used in the code.
 Export the image in .png format.

 ![image of map paths](http://i288.photobucket.com/albums/ll174/twin_friends/map-paths_zpsnovhra7m.png)